ibm-cloud-docs/devsecops/devsecops-ci-pipeline.md

 * If you don't have your own SonarQube instance, the pipeline creates a SonarQube instance during the pipeline run.
 You can access this instance after the static-scan stage successfully runs.

+* By using the `opt-in-contrast` parameter to run the Contrast SAST for the static-scan task.

 * By using the `opt-in-gosec` parameter to run the gosec scan for golang security checks.

 * Add your own static scan code to the static-scan custom stage in your `.pipeline-config.yaml` file for a custom implementation.

+### Adding Contrast SAST scan to your pipelines
+{: #devsecops-ci-pipeline-contrast-sast-info}

+For more information about integrating Contrast SAST with the continuous integration pipeline, see [Configuring Contrast SAST](/docs/devsecops?topic=devsecops-devsecops-contrast-sast-scans).

 ### Adding SonarQube scan to your pipelines
 {: #devsecops-ci-pipeline-sonarqube-info}